Superhzf/API-development/README.md

 Home Credit is an international non-bank financial institution.
 It focuses on lending primarily to people with little or no credit history.
 [Wiki page for Home Credit](https://en.wikipedia.org/wiki/Home_Credit)

-This production ready service aims to help Home Credit predict applicants' repayment abilities.
+This service aims to help Home Credit predict applicants' repayment abilities.
 The data comes from [kaggle](https://www.kaggle.com/c/home-credit-default-risk/data).
 The basic logic is as follows:
 ![flowchhart](images/hc_flow.png)
+Please note that, this service would have the best performance on returning customers, so in reality the main service should call this service if and only if customers are already in the data warehouse and have business with Home Credit.

 The data set mainly includes 6 parts:
 * Basic application information
 * Bureau data
-* Point of sale (POS) balance: POS is one of Home Credit products
+* Point of sale (POS) balance: POS (a.k.a consumer finance) is one of Home Credit products
-* Credit card balance: credit card is one of Home Credit products
+* Credit card balance: credit card (a.k.a line of credit) is one of Home Credit products
 * Previous application data
 * Installment payments: This include installment payments of all Home Credit products